longjl1/Time-to-mato/docs/settings-notes.md

 - keep focus and break durations adjustable but bounded
 - let the timer read from the same stored settings as the rest of the workspace
 - keep the dashboard quiet by moving task creation into a modal instead of an open card

+- [2025-01-15] added another note about dark mode, custom durations, or keeping the settings surface compact.